1 candy thermometer

 - Line a sheet pan with parchment paper and set aside.

-- In a stockpot, Dutch oven, or covered casserole pan fitted with a candy thermometer, combine 1½ cups of heavy cream, sugar, pinch of salt, corn syrup and butter.
+- In a 6-quart stockpot, fitted with a candy thermometer, combine 1½ cups of heavy cream, sugar, pinch of salt, corn syrup and butter.
 Bring mixture up to a boil over medium-high heat, stirring occasionally.

 - Once mixture comes to a boil, do not stir anymore.
 Allow mixture to bubble until it reaches 246°F or firm ball.
 Remove from heat and stir in remaining ½ cup of cream and vanilla.
 Be aware that hot caramel may sputter when liquid is added.
 Pour caramel into a smaller saucepan at this point so you will be able to fully submerge the apples.